BENTON'S EXTRA-AGED HAM

 Berkshires were the favorite breed of British royalty and were first introduced to the New World in 1823.
 Since then, Berkshire bloodlines have remained exceptionally pure and have become a mainstay favorite of chefs and diners, legendary for their exceptionally bright pork flavor and thick, delicious fat cap.
 And if anyone were to question their excellence, just ask David.
 “It’s not a matter of opinion!” he insists, passionately.
 “It’s a scientific fact, Berkshires are the most marbled hog on the market today.”
 David is a master breeder and works hard to keep the lines on his farm separate and he is always working to improve the Berkshire breed on his farm.

+David lives on the farm with his wife, Kristin, his mom Rita, and his two kids.
 “I got my start through my family.
-My grandfather was a farmer.
 My parents were hog farmers, but primarily in the commercial pig business.
 In the 1980s my parents raised pigs in confinement.
 There were some very challenging economic times for everyone in production, and we realized we were going to have to do something differently.
+Kristin came from a family farming background also and is a major part of the operations success today, working for the farm along with their team of employees.

 Good Farm